praekelt/feersum-nlu-api-wrappers/python_wrapper/docs/Lr4LanguageRecognisersApi.md

 Recognise the language the text is written in.

 Recognise the language the text is written in.
+Returns the list of scored language codes.

 ### Example
 ```python